jhenley1219/PaulTheRobotBaby/README.md

 *   `AnthroFraming_09-04-24.ino`: An Arduino sketch that runs on the MeMegaPi board.
 It controls the robot's motors for movement and the arm, and reads data from line-following sensors.
 It communicates with the Python GUI via a serial connection (Bluetooth).
 *   `AnthroGUI.py`: The main Python application for the user study.
 It uses `tkinter` to create a graphical user interface that guides the user through a consent form, questionnaires, and the main experimental task.
 It communicates with the Arduino to control the robot.
 *   `Bluetooth-Example.py`: A simplified Python script for testing Bluetooth communication with the robot.
+*   `requirements.txt`: A list of Python packages required to run the GUI.

 ### Text and Data Files